twrunkle/BMW_Project/README.md

 # Setup Database on a New Instance

-1. Make sure Docker and Docker Compose are installed.
+1. Make sure Docker and Docker Compose are installed:
 # Update package index
 sudo apt update